jshaw22/meteor-bingo/README.md

 Once installed, clone this repo.
 CD into the repo and type `meteor` to start the server.
 Tip: To clear the Meteor DB, type `meteor reset` for a clean re-boot.

+Another dev tip: Download React and Redux tools.
+It will make debugging loads easier!

 <h4>Robomongo</h4>
 Because Meteor uses MongoDB, you'll need to get a program that can visually display Mongo objects.
 I suggest Robomongo.
 Download it, and you'll need the following configurations: